Home

 The folds in her dress are also visible through the shadows.

-Charcoal Lesson - The Power of Suggestion:
+Charcoal Lesson - The Power of Suggestion

 I used a kneaded eraser to pull all of these details out of the shadows.
 This technique adds drama because you are only suggesting things rather than clearly exposing them.